numa-smells/SkyDraw/README.md

 - Left click to draw
 - Right click to erase
 - Change the brush and eraser size with the sliders
-- You can type a caption in the text box at the bottom
+- You can type a caption and enter alt text in the text boxes at the bottom
 - Click the "Clear Canvas" button to, uhh...
 - Click the "Post to Bluesky" button to... clear the canvas?
 - TIP: If you want to draw at the very edges of the canvas without accidentally clicking on something else (like the close button...), you can make the window bigger (the canvas will stay the same size)